 September 10, 1886 – March 7, 1956

 Keim graduated from Davenport High School and, as preparation for a teaching job, went to Bethany College in Linsborg, Kansas, in 1904.
-He returned to Nebraska as a teacher in Nuckolls and Thayer countries from 1905–1908.
-Desiring more education, he attended Peru State Teachers College where he received a two-year teacher’s certificate.
-This qualified him for the position of principle of Chester High School from 1909–1910.
+He returned to Nebraska as a teacher in Nuckolls and Thayer counties from 1905–1908.
+Desiring more education, he attended Peru State Teachers College, where he received a two-year teacher’s certificate.
+This qualified him for the position of principal of Chester High School from 1909 to 1910.
 He was made superintendent of schools at Blue Springs in 1910.
 In 1911, he decided to continue his education and enrolled at the Nebraska College of Agriculture.

 Keim is recognized for his outstanding leadership in the field of agronomy both as a teacher and an administrator.

-He began his teaching career at Nebraska as an assistant in agronomy from 1914–1916 and then as an Extension specialist for two years.
+He began his teaching career at Nebraska as an assistant in agronomy from 1914 to 1916 and then as an Extension specialist for two years.
 In 1918 he was promoted to full professor.
 He retired in 1952.

-Keim served as chairman of the Department of Agronomy from 1932–1952.
-Under his leadership, the department came to be respected as having one of the best departments of agronomy.
+Keim served as chairman of the Department of Agronomy from 1932 to 1952.
+Under his leadership, the department came to be respected as having one of the best agronomy programs.
 It was also during that period that most of our modern agricultural practices were developed.